 In a majority of the cases, the onset is insidious and therefore unrecognized and ignored, but it causes severe cognitive and communication problems.
 It has been recognized that hearing and communication enable the brain neuronal connections to grow and remain functional.
 Hearing loss contributes to cognitive decline.
 The inability to communicate leads to social isolation and eventually to loneliness and depression which can spell doom for the elderly.

-Although hearing loss can be conductive, sensori-neural, or mixed, hearing loss in the elderly is typically in the higher frequencies and bilateral.
-Medications like acetyl salicyclic acid (Aspirin/Disprin) and co-morbid conditions like diabetes can contribute to the hearing loss.
+Although hearing loss can be conductive, sensorineural, or mixed, hearing loss in the elderly is typically in the higher frequencies and bilateral.
+Medications like acetylsalicylic acid (Aspirin/Disprin) and co-morbid conditions like diabetes can contribute to the hearing loss.

 Diagnosis of hearing loss

 An office evaluation should include a detailed personal, occupational, family, and medication history.
-A history of working in a noisy environment can indicate noise induced hearing loss, while an intake of ototoxic medications can contribute towards a worsening of the hearing.
+A history of working in a noisy environment can indicate noise-induced hearing loss, while intake of ototoxic medications can contribute towards a worsening of the hearing.

-An otorhinolaryngologic examination will exclude causes of conductive hearing loss like ear wax, Eustachian tube dysfunction associated with a sinonasal polyposis or allergies or even nasaopharyngeal tumors.
-This should be followed by audiometry in a sound treated booth to assess the type and degree of the hearing loss.
+An otorhinolaryngologic examination will exclude causes of conductive hearing loss like ear wax, Eustachian tube dysfunction associated with sinonasal polyposis or allergies or even nasopharyngeal tumors.
+This should be followed by audiometry in a sound-treated booth to assess the type and degree of the hearing loss.